marrow/WebCore/example/basic.md

 # Group Example Invocations

 There are a few ways a given endpoint can be invoked, after being discovered through *dispatch*—the process of resolving a requested URI to some object it represents.
+In our example case above there is essentially no dispatch step; regardless of the requested URI the function passed as the application root can not be "descended past", and will always be utilized to answer the request.

 ## Basic GET Request [/]